 A foreword is provided by Valinda W. Littlefield, associate professor of history and African American studies at the University of South Carolina.
-Henrie Monteith Treadwell, research professor of community health and preventative medicine at Morehouse School of Medicine and one of the first three African American students to attend the university in the twentieth century, provides an afterword.
+Henrie Monteith Treadwell, research professor of community health and preventative medicine at Morehouse School of Medicine and one of the three African American students who desegregated the university in 1963, provides an afterword.

-Robert Greene II is assistant professor of history at Claflin University.
+Robert Greene II earned a PhD in history from the University of South Carolina and is assistant professor of history at Claflin University.

 Tyler D. Parry is assistant professor of African American and African diaspora studies at the University of Nevada, Las Vegas.
 He is the author of Jumping the Broom: The Surprising Multicultural Origins of a Black Wedding Ritual.

 "This groundbreaking and insightful volume is filled with rich and dynamic stories of how Black people shaped the University of South Carolina from its founding to the present.
 It masterfully illuminates the interconnection of race and education in the American South."—Keisha N. Blain, co-editor of #1 New York Times bestseller 400 Souls

 "This thoughtful collection of essays tells an important story.
 Invisible No More is a significant contribution to the history of the University of South Carolina."—Walter Edgar, author of South Carolina: A History

 "Invisible No More powerfully centers Black lives in shaping the University of South Carolina before 1865, to a brief Reconstruction-era integration, through the age of segregation, and into the twenty-first century.
 This essential volume represents an exciting contribution to a growing field rethinking how we understand universities in American society."—Kirt von Daacke, University of Virginia